Pelvic Inflammatory Disease: Causes and Treatment

 • Infertility.
 If enough scar tissue forms in the fallopian tubes, it can prevent the ability of sperm to join with an egg.

-• In the case of pregnancy, an ectopic pregnancy.
+• Ectopic pregnancy.
 Ectopic pregnancy occurs when a fertilized egg begins to grow somewhere other than the uterus, usually in the fallopian tubes.
 The Centers for Disease Control and Prevention (CDC) reports that PID is one of the main causes of ectopic pregnancy.
 Ectopic pregnancy can be deadly and must be treated immediately.

 Undetected chlamydia and gonorrhea are the two main causes of PID.
-Both of these sexually transmitted infections (STIs) are usually asymptomatic in women and thus often go unnoticed.
-These STIs highlight the importance of all women having an annual well woman care exam and being screened for relevant STIs.
-You can learn more about these infections in our article Silent STIs: Chlamydia and Gonorrhea.
+Both of these sexually transmitted infections (STIs) are usually asymptomatic in women and often go unnoticed, which is why it’s important that all women have an annual well-woman care exam that includes STI screening.

-Pelvic Inflammatory Disease is sometimes caused by bacteria that are not associated with gonorrhea and chlamydia.
-Other potential causes of PID include bacterial vaginosis and picking up a bacteria through a surgical procedure such as an endometrial biopsy or abortion.
+Pelvic inflammatory disease is sometimes caused by bacteria that are not associated with gonorrhea and chlamydia.
+Other potential causes of PID include bacterial vaginosis and picking up bacteria through a surgical procedure, such as an endometrial biopsy, abortion, or IUD insertion, or as a result of douching.

-Those that are at high risk for pelvic inflammatory disease include women who are:
+Those at high risk for pelvic inflammatory disease include women who:

 • Have more than one sex partner